benjaminpochat/demos/README.md

-# Demos

-Demos is an experimentation for scraping city council reports from official city web sites, and archiving public deliberations in a centralized database.

 The aim of this experimentation is to try how machine learning mecanisms can help to :
 1. identify official city council reports through the web
 2. archive these reports into one centralized database